Aashi24/shreyakr-portfolio/final_project_shreya.md

 ## Feedback on Story Arc :

-- I really like the scale you've deviced for this story arc (well designed Y-axis) .
+- I really like the scale you've devised for this story arc (well designed Y-axis) .
 - Where do you think you want your Audience to focus?
 If there is just one take back for them, what would it be?

 ### Slightly modified Story Arc :